BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^1]: **What about the Wallets?** The term "wallet" has generally been horribly overloaded in the digital-asset space.
 Worse, the language discourages thinking about functional partition of different elements — such as partitioning key signing from transaction creation.
 This scenario thus avoids the term wallet, replacing its traditional usage with "transaction coordinator" and "signing device".
 The transaction coordinator is the software that creates transactions, manages signing, and sends the transaction.
 It's typically internet connected.
 The software used in this scenario is typically called the "Sparrow wallet", or a "software wallet", but it doesn't hold any keys in this example: it's a pure coordinator.
 Signing devices sign transactions that they're given, usually because they hold keys.
 The majority of signing devices, such as Ledger, Trezor, Keystone, and Passport have typically been called "hardware wallets".

 [^sca]: **Supply-Chain Attacks.** When possible, buy your products directly from the manufacturers, preferably at a store you can walk into.
 Thus, for example, it's optimal to buy an iPhone directly from the Apple Store.
-This directly reduces the odds that someone has modified the device before you received it.
+This reduces the odds that someone has modified the device before you received it.
 To reduce privacy dangers, you can also choose to pay for items with cash, a pre-loaded debit card, or some other means that keeps your personal information separate from the purchase.

 [^2]: **Separating Keys.** This multisig scenario suggests the use of three keys, any two of which can be combined to use funds.
 A basic rule of thumb is to _never_ place seeds on the same device or network, because doing so turns it into a SPOC where a compromise of that network or device could then compromise your multisig, and thus your assets.
-Thus, though this scenario suggests the use of Gordian Seed Tool to create two different seeds, one active and one as a backup, they should _not_ be done on the same device.
-For the permanent key, we suggest use of your personal iPhone or else a brand-new iPod Touch, to make it optimally accessible and also optimally protected.
-For your recovery key, we suggest you use an older iPod Touch or even borrow a trusted partner's iPhone; you'll be deleting that key after you create it.
+Though this scenario suggests the use of Gordian Seed Tool to create two different seeds, one active seed and one recovery seed, those seeds should _not_ be created on the same device.
+For the active key, we suggest use of your personal iPhone or else a brand-new iPod Touch, to make it optimally accessible and also optimally protected.
+For your recovery key, we suggest you use an older iPod Touch or even borrow a trusted partner's iPhone; you'll be deleting that seed after you create it.
 In a pinch, you _could_ use the same iPhone or iPod Touch for both creating a recovery key and holding an active key, provided you were careful about deleting the recovery key, per the scenario instructions.
 However, if you're holding any notable funds, it's better to invest some money at the start to do this right: using the same device for two seeds, even chronologically separated, creates a SPOC.

 [^3]: **Signing Device Generations.** First-generation signing devices tended to focus on support for single-sig addresses and tended to be direct-connected devices.
 The original [Ledger](https://www.ledger.com/) and [Trezor](https://trezor.io/) both fit into that category.
 The [Coldcard](https://coldcard.com/) was transitional, offering some of the first options to connect across airgaps, with a MicroSD slot, while still maintaining the port-connection paradigm.
 Second-generation signing devices are fully airgapped, with no ability to directly connect them to other devices.
-They transmit data via QR codes or MicroSD cards. the [Foundation Devices Passport](https://foundationdevices.com/passport/details/) and the [Keystone Pro](https://keyst.one/) are both second-generation signing devices.
+They transmit data via QR codes or MicroSD cards.
+The [Foundation Devices Passport](https://foundationdevices.com/passport/details/) and the [Keystone Pro](https://keyst.one/) are both second-generation signing devices.

 [^4]: **Why Airgaps?** Optimal safety of a seed means ensuring that the device holding the key can't be corrupted and that the seed (or even hints about the seed) can't slip off the device.
-Any type of live connection can be dangerous, because even if a stream is purely intended for data, a buffer overflow or other error might send return data back across the connection without intervention of the users.
-Airgaps not only ensure data is in the maximally constrained form, thanks to use of a QR code or a MicroSD data file, but they also ensure that the user can see any data that's being sent back in return, and OK that sending or not.
+Any type of live connection can be dangerous, because even if a stream is purely intended for data, a buffer overflow or other error might send return data back across the connection without the intervention of the users.
+Airgaps not only ensure data is in the maximally constrained form, thanks to use of a QR code or a MicroSD data file, but they also ensure that the user can see any data that's being sent back in return, and OK that sending (or not).
 Of course, this also depends on airgapped devices being very precise and complete in revealing what data they receive and what data they send.

 [^5]: **Why Passport and Seed Tool?** We choose Passport and Gordian Seed Tool as second-generation signing devices that have fully integrated backup mechanisms: Passport to MicroSD, Seed Tool to iCloud.
 We've thus combined the protection against SPOC implicit in an airgapped design  with the protection against SPOF supported by a backup that the user doesn't have to think (much) about.
 Caveats: Foundation Devices is a patron of Blockchain Commons.
 This likely impacted our familiarity with the device, but didn't impact our decision to choose it as the best signing device for this scenario.
 The Gordian Seed Tool is a reference app created by Blockchain Commons.